andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 RichTextArea is designed with customization in mind.
 A number of mechanisms are provided for the application developer to alter the control behavior:

-- extending the model by adding new attributes
+- adding support of new attributes to the model
 - adding new functions with new key bindings
 - redefining the existing key bindings
 - by adding left and right side paragraph decorators